adityagowda2000/BankingSystem/README.md

 1. log in with user id and password.
   eg:  userid: P 1 => here P indicates that he is primary user

-BUGS TO BE FIXED:-
-1. When a single user account is converted into join user account by adding secondary user by admin then secondary user is not able to login. ✅
-2. insted of scanf("%s"...); use scanf(" %[^\n]%".....);